untari/untari.github.io/README.md

 ## Available Scripts

-Clone the repository and In the project directory, you can run:
+Clone the repository and in the project directory, you can run:

 ### `npm start`

-##Technologies
+## Technologies
 *ReactJS
 *Bootstraps
 *HTML5